onetep-devel/documentation/kpoints_and_spin.rst

    e^{i k R} & r>\frac{1}{2} \\
    e^{-i k R} & r<-\frac{1}{2}\end{cases}.

-Or, in a shorthand notation :math:`\Theta[\mathbf{k},\alpha,\beta]`.
+Or, in a shorthand notation we can write it as :math:`\Theta[\mathbf{k},\alpha,\beta]`.

 Similarly, the Hamiltonian matrix elelments can be expressed as

 .. math::
    H_{\mathbf{k},\alpha\beta} = H_{\alpha\beta} \Theta[\mathbf{k},\alpha,\beta]

-Special treatment is needed for the non-local potential terms where phase factors are added based on the relative location between NGWFs and the non-local projectors.
+Special treatment is needed for the non-local pseudopotential terms where phase factors are added based on the relative location between NGWFs and the non-local projectors.
 Moreover, the gradient contribution also needs to be augmented with phase factors.

 One thing to note is that when performing tensor corrections, the k-independent overlap matrix is used instead of the one augmented with phase factors, this is due to the fact that only one set of NGWFs is used for all k-points in the TB mode.

 Brillouin zone sampling